 Slowly, the United States is loosening its laws around marijuana, and Kentucky might finally join in the movement.

 If you want to get quality CBD sent straight to your door, your best bet is to shop with a good online supplier.

-As previously mentioned, CBD can be sourced from both flowering marijuana and industrial hemp plants, but only hemp-derived CBD is legal.
+However, CBD can be sourced from both flowering marijuana and industrial hemp plants, but only hemp-derived CBD is legal.

-CBD products made from flowering marijuana plants will contain THC and are treated the same as weed under Kentucky law.
+CBD products made from flowering marijuana plants are treated the same as weed under Kentucky law.
 If you are caught with these products, don’t be surprised if you find yourself in trouble with the law.

 On the other hand, CBD extracted from industrial hemp will usually contain less than 0.3% THC and can be sold and consumed legally under federal law.